-In applying for support services and accommodations, it is very important that all students with disabilities recognize that it is their responsibility to request services in a timely manner.
+In applying for Support Services and accommodations, it is very important that all students with disabilities recognize that it is their responsibility to request services in a timely manner.
 Please allow three (3) weeks if requesting taped or electronic text and three (3) weeks to schedule sign language interpreting.

-New students must do the following to receive services:
+New students at TCL must do the following to receive services:

-- 1. Complete the TCL Student Disability Services Intake Form.
-These forms are available from the Office of Disability Services representative: Beaufort Campus, Building 2, Office 226 and can be completed during the initial intake appointment. - 2.
-Gather documents establishing the existence of a disability. - 3.
-Make an appointment to see the disability services representative who is located at the TCL-Beaufort campus.
-Students that attend classes solely at the New River campus will also be able to obtain information from the Student Services Manager. - 4.
-This can be done by calling the TCL-Beaufort office at 843-525-8219 or 843-525-8242 or contact the TCL- New River office at 843-470-6019.
+- 1. Gather documents establishing the existence of a disability. - 2.
+Make an appointment to see the Disability Services representative who is located at the TCL-Beaufort campus.
+Students that attend classes solely at the New River or Hampton campus will also be able to obtain information from the Student Services Manager.
+This can be done by calling the office at 843-525-8219.
 Office hours are 8:00 am-5:30 pm Monday thru Thursday and 8:00 am-11:30 pm on Friday.
-Appointments can be scheduled by phoning the representative from another TCL campus site; however, meetings and paperwork/forms are in the representative's office at the TCL-Beaufort campus.
+Appointments may be scheduled by phoning the representative from another TCL campus site; however, meetings and paperwork/forms are in the representative's office at the TCL-Beaufort campus. - 3.
+Complete the TCL Student Disability Services Intake Form.
+These forms are available from the Office of Disability Services representative: Beaufort Campus, Building 2, Office 203 and can be completed during the initial intake appointment.

-Each semester returning students at TCL who have registered with the student disability services representatives should come by or call to arrange for accommodations as needed.
+Each semester returning students at TCL who have registered with the student disability services representatives should either email, call or come by the office to arrange for accommodations as needed.
 The student is required to request accommodations each semester; however, the student's paperwork does not need to be renewed each semester.
-Any enrolled student at TCL who has a documented disability that has an impact upon the educational environment is eligible for services from the Office of Disability Services.
+Any enrolled student at TCL who has a documented disability that has an impact upon the educational environment is eligible for services from Student Disability Services.
 Students must provide this documentation at their own cost and effort.
-The disability services representative reserves the right to deny services or accommodations until such time as the appropriate documentation is provided.
+The Disability Services Representative reserves the right to deny services or accommodations until such time as the appropriate documentation is provided.
 The actual services that will be provided are determined based on the nature and severity of the disability, the course requirements in consultation with the student, the disability representative, and academic faculty.